This zucchini cake is moist, filled with spices, and topped with a homemade cream cheese frosting. It’s the perfect way use up zucchini!

-Preheat the oven to 350F degrees.
-Butter and flour a 9x13 inch baking pan.
+- Preheat the oven to 350°F. Butter and flour a 9x13 inch baking pan.

-- In a separate large bowl beat together the oil, sugars, vanilla extract & eggs until well blended.
-Then Turn off the mixer and stir in the sour cream and shredded zucchini.
+- In a separate large bowl, beat together the oil, sugars, vanilla extract & eggs until well blended.
+Turn off the mixer and stir in the sour cream and shredded zucchini.

 - Pour the batter into the prepared pan and bake for 40-45 minutes until an inserted toothpick comes out clean.
 Oven times vary, so I'd recommend checking first at 35 minutes.

 Cream Cheese Frosting